krishna2/krishna2.github.io/vs.md

 ... okay you get the drift.

 Great Sages and Swamis have taught and written lots of teaching on all the above.
 My task it to provide my friends with enough of a basic map of the land, maybe suggest a few starting trails, an inspiration, some motivation and enthusiasm to seek those teachings.
 Let my material be like the rocket booster fuel.
 Drop it off as soon as possible and as soon as its purpose is done.
+Please read it, hear it and learn it from the wise ones.

 Om Shanti Shanti Shantihi!